IBM-Cloud/terraform-provider-ibm/website/docs/d/is_image.html.markdown

 - `source_volume` - The source volume id of the image.
 - `user_data_format` - (String) The user data format for this image.
+- `remote` - (Optional, List) If present, this property indicates that the resource associated with this reference is remote and therefore may not be directly retrievable.

+      **Nested schema for `remote`:**
+       - `account` - (Optional, List)  Indicates that the referenced resource is remote to this account, and identifies the owning account.

+          **Nested schema for `account`:**
+           - `id` – (Computed, String) The unique identifier for this account.
+           - `resource_type` – (Computed, String) The resource type.

   ~> **Note:** </br> Supported values are : </br>
   **&#x2022;** `cloud_init`: user_data will be interpreted according to the cloud-init standard.</br>